kochman/PhotoArk/README.md

 - `bower install` - download web components.
 - `go get github.com/mjibson/esc` - install [esc](https://github.com/mjibson/esc) for embedding static assets.
 - `go generate` - bundle the static folder for embedding.
-- `go run main.go syncmap.go static.go -photoDir photos -cacheDir cache`
+- `go run main.go cache.go syncmap.go static.go`

+The `-devel` flag will force PhotoArk to serve static files off of the disk instead of from the embedded static folder.
+Use the `-help` flag to see other configuration options.

 To build a binary, do the above, and then:

 `go build`

-The `-devel` flag will force PhotoArk to serve static files off of the disk instead of from the embedded static folder.

 ## Metadata